Simple Answers to the 7 Most Popular Emailing Questions

 You are a new small business owner and you are swamped with a million tasks.
 Do you really have time to start an emailing campaign in addition to everything else you have to do?

-If you remember from previous weeks, I introduced you to my friend Fretful Fred who was starting a brand new construction business.
-HIs contact list is pretty small but growing steadily.
+If you remember from previously, I introduced you to my friend Fretful Fred who was starting a brand new construction business.
+His contact list is pretty small but growing steadily.
 Many of today's business tools are different than what Fred is familiar with.
 Fretful Fred talks to his trusted and wise mentor Yoda and says, "I am so confused on what exactly email marketing is?
 Can you answer some of my questions related to emailing?"

 Yoda says, "Understanding the importance you must learn.
 Let me show you the way."